kollin-brandenburg/ICS_HCM/LabGuide100.md

 ![](images/100/image012l.png)

-**1.2.2.24** Pan down to the map called `createEBSOrder`.
+**1.2.2.24** Pan down to the map called `writeInputAsHDLFormat`.
 Click on this map activity and select the view icon.
-We are going to see the values that are mapped into EBS.
+We are going to see the mapping between an input XML data to a full XML data set that contains additional meta data labels required by HDL.

 ![](images/100/image012m.png)